outflanknl/Training-MSOfficeOffensiveTradecraft/README.md

 # Training-MSOfficeOffensiveTradecraft
 Info related to the Outflank training: Microsoft Office Offensive Tradecraft

-_work in progress - you can start already but more information will follow shortly_

 # Virtual Machine prep
 We recommend you to prepare a virtual machine before the training starts.
 Having a VM with the proper tools allows you to do the assignments during the training.